AlexandriaDAO/core/src/alex_frontend/public/README.md

 ## Part 1: Network Overview

-Alexandria has only 2 protocol level dependancies (excluding TCP/IP): ArWeave (for content) and ICP (for services).
-The 'AI Stack', if you will.
-This allows the introduction of several foundational innovations central to Alexandria's functionality, each of which are thought to be the first of their kind:
+Alexandria has only 2 protocol level dependencies (excluding TCP/IP): ArWeave (for content) and ICP (for services) - essentially, the 'AI Stack'.
+This foundation enables several innovative features that appear to be first of their kind:

-  - VetKey Sharing - Alexandrians can 'borrow' eachother's Private Keys or API Keysanner without revealing them to anyone; allowing the community to bridge any Web2 service to their apps.
+  - VetKey Sharing - Alexandrians can 'borrow' eachother's Private Keys or API Keys without revealing them to anyone; allowing the community to bridge any Web2 service to their apps.
   - NFT Wallets - Everything on-site is an NFT, and it's own entity that must be paid when used, allowing the rightful owner to collect any revenue made from their assets.
   - Usage-based Fair-Launch - 21 Million tokens carefully emitted during an up to 60 billion platform actions that make whale and bot games economically unfavorable.